 - What kind of medical care is available?

-Since our daughter Rachel was born in Florence, we do have
+Since our daughter Rachele was born in Florence, we do have

 - We don't have any medical missionary work in Italy, do we?

 of the U.S. Life expectancy in Italy equals that of the U.S.A.
-So we have felt it wise to pour our
+So, we have felt it wise to pour our

 - What is the weather like in Italy?

-above 90 degrees Farenheit.
+above 90 degrees Fahrenheit.
 The winters tend to be wet and the summers dry.
 In summer, much

-- How do the Italians heat their homes?
+- How do Italians heat their homes?

-Many homes don't even have heat.
+southern Italy don't even have heat.
 And neither do some of our church buildings.
 Everybody

 - Is the energy crisis being felt in Italy?

 can get by on one.
 For every four cubic feet of natural gas or for every four gallons of gasoline

 - Do they use insulation in their buildings?